python-doc-ja/py27-intl/library/exceptions.rst

    .. function returns a system-related error (not for illegal argument types or
    .. other incidental errors).
 The :attr:`errno` attribute is a numeric error
    .. code from :c:data:`errno`, and the :attr:`strerror` attribute is the
-   .. corresponding string, as would be printed by the C function :cfunc:`perror`.
+   .. corresponding string, as would be printed by the C function :c:func:`perror`.
    ..
 See the module :mod:`errno`, which contains names for the error codes defined
    .. by the underlying operating system.